32blit/32blit-sdk/docs/Windows-VisualStudio.md

 ### Building for 32Blit

-1. Make sure the "Embedded and IoT development tools" component is installed from the `Linux development with C++` VS Workload.
+1. Make sure the "Embedded and IoT development tools" component is installed from the `Linux development with C++` VS Workload and you have [an Arm toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) installed.

 2. Open the CMake Settings: `Project` > `CMake Settings`..

-3. Press "Add a new configuration..." and select "IoT-Release".

-4. Scroll down to "CMake toolchain file" and browse to `32blit.toolchain`

-5. (Optional) Change configuration name to something like "32Blit-Release"

-6. Save.

-7. Press "Edit JSON", scroll down to the new configuration and delete the contents of the `variables` array.
-The result should look like this:
+3. Press "Edit JSON" and add a new entry to the "configurations" list like this (make sure to set the path to the toolchain file):
 ```jsonc
     // other configs...
     {